 Why Is Altitude Acclimatization Crucial for Kilimanjaro?

 Climbing Kilimanjaro is a dream for many, but the high altitude can turn this dream into a challenge.
 At over 19,000 feet, the summit of Kilimanjaro is well into the zone where altitude sickness can occur.
-Acclimatization is your body's natural process of adjusting to lower oxygen levels, and it's essential for a and enjoyable climb.
-Understanding and preparing for altitude is key to minimizing the risk of (AMS), which can not only hinder your trek but also become a severe health risk.
+Acclimatization is your body's natural process of adjusting to lower oxygen levels, and it's essential for a successful and enjoyable climb.
+Understanding and preparing for altitude is key to minimizing the risk of acute (AMS), which can not only hinder your trek but also become a severe health risk.

 Pre-Climb Preparation